jovyan123-playground/jupyter-releaser/README.md

   - [ ] ⚠ Warning - It is not recommended that you run this workflow or store PyPI/npm credentials on the source repository.
 Anyone with write access can run a workflow, and access tokens belong to an individual.
 - [ ] If desired, add workflows, changelog, and `tbump` support to other active release branches

-## Create ChangeLog Workflow Details
+## Draft ChangeLog Workflow Details

 - Manual Github workflow
 - Input is the version spec